ShizukaDonaghue/melting-snowman/README.md

 | 6 | Player input | Continues to request an input until a valid one is provided | Loop functioned as expected | Pass |

 GIF image below showing the input validation.
 If the input from the player is invalid, the error message is displayed and the player is asked to select the number of lives until a valid input is provided.
-Please click on the image to watch the GIF as auto looping is turned off to reduce distraction.
+Please click on the image to watch the GIF as auto looping is turned off to minimise distraction.

 <img src="docs/rules-user-input-validation.gif" width="700">